-Passu Cones located along the Hunza River, about 20 kilometers (12 mi) from Gulmit, the Tehsil headquarters of Gojal, in Gilgit-Baltistan and about 147 kilometers (91 mi) upstream from Gilgit.
-Passu is located in the Gojal Valley, a sub-division of Hunza district.
+Passu Cones is located along the Hunza River, about 20 kilometers (12 mi) from Gulmit, the Tehsil headquarters of Gojal, in Gilgit-Baltistan, and about 147 kilometers (91 mi) upstream from Gilgit.
+Passu is located in the Gojal Valley, a sub-division of the Hunza district.

 Passu Cones is known for its striking and unique appearance, with sharp and jagged peaks that rise almost vertically from the surrounding landscape.
 The peaks are composed of a variety of different types of rock, including granite, gneiss, and schist, which give them a unique color and texture.
 The steep and challenging terrain of Tupopdan has made it a popular destination for mountaineers, with several successful ascents being made every year.

 It lies very close to the Passu glacier tongue and south of the Batura glacier tongue.
 The latter is the seventh longest non-polar glacier in the world at 56 kilometers (35 mi) and reaches very close to the highway.
 Borith Lake is a large water reservoir feature below Hussaini village in the area.